Tobyhanna Army Depot

 WhereNet system complements process improvement

 The WhereNet system complements the continuous process improvement embraced by Tobyhanna.
-The TPS-75 production line was awarded a Shingo prize in 2006, and both the TRC-170 and Firefinder programs have been selected for submission in 2007.
+The TPS-75 production line was awarded a Shingo prize in 2006, and both the TRC-170 and Firefinder programmes have been selected for submission in 2007.

 The Tobyhanna deployment is just one of several DOD and homeland security initiatives that WhereNet is currently engaged in with the federal government.
 The daily logistics challenges facing the DOD are not unlike those encountered by dozens of WhereNet private enterprise customers.
-As we have proven with those customers, WhereNet is ideal for providing location-based solutions that automate and optimize time-critical, labor-intensive processes in high-volume, high-velocity industrial environments.
+As we have proven with those customers, WhereNet is ideal for providing location-based solutions that automate and optimise time-critical, labor-intensive processes in high-volume, high-velocity industrial environments.